WillBrubaker/awesome-surveys/README.txt

 == Additional Information ==

 = Known Issues: =

+* Versions prior to 1.6.1 are potentially vulnerable to malicious attacks - please do not use versions prior to 1.6.1

 * The Async JS and CSS plugin can cause the javascript for Awesome Surveys to not be loaded.
 See this [support thread](http://wordpress.org/support/topic/404-error-when-submitting?replies=20) for a workaround.
 * Survey form display hasn't likely been tested with your theme.
 Styling may break and the form may look horrible.
 If you experience this, please do contact me with suggestions on how to fix it for your particular theme.